Ahmed-Ayman99/Forkify/README.md

 ## Demo

-See the live demo of the Wild-Oasis Quiz App: [Demo App](https://ahmed-ayman-forkify.netlify.app/)
+See the live demo of the Forkify Quiz App: [Demo App](https://ahmed-ayman-forkify.netlify.app/)

 ## Contact